 Using a stand mixer fitted with the paddle attachment, beat the masa flour, salt and water on medium speed until the dough is thick and sticky.
 Let rest for 15 minutes.

-Add 1 cup water and 2 tbsp oil to a small bowl and wet your hands so the dough won't stick to them.
+Add 1 cup water and 2 tablespoon oil to a small bowl and wet your hands so the dough won't stick to them.

 Take a golf ball-sized portion of dough and roll into a ball.
 Flatten into a disc about 4 inches in diameter.
-Fill the dough with 1 tbsp of the pork and ½ tsp of cheese.
+Fill the dough with 1 tablespoon of the pork and ½ teaspoon of cheese.
 Fold the dough over the filling so it is completely sealed.

 Working gently, press the dough into a flattened disc about 4 inches in diameter.
 If the pupusa cracks, just patch it with some dough.
 Repeat with the remaining dough and filling.